Volunteers Make the AFHE Convention Possible!

 3. REGISTER FOR THE CONVENTION

-Once you are scheduled, the Volunteer Coordinator will provide a special registration link through which you can register yourself and your family for the convention.
-Please register as soon as possible after you are scheduled.
-This special link is just for volunteers who are working 5 hours or more for free admission.
-If you are planning to work less than 5 hours and are not working for free convention admission, you will register for the convention using the registration link on the main convention registration page.
+If you are planning to work less than 5 hours and are not working for free convention admission, you will register for the convention without a coupon code.
 You will still need to complete an application and get scheduled as described in #1 and #2 above.

 IT MAY TAKE UP TO A WEEK TO RECEIVE THE SIGN UP GENIUS LINK